ssvlabs/SIPs/sips/fork_support.md

 - `Instance`:
   - Must keep its identifier to send properly formed messages.
 - `Controller`:
-  - Should have its _Identifier_ and _DomainType_ updated when a new fork occurs.
-For that, it will have setter functions for both fields.
+  - Should have its _Identifier_ updated when a new fork occurs.
+For that, it will have a setter function.
 These functions will be used by the `Runner` to update the controller.
+  - The _Domain_ field will drop.
+Since the _config_ also has a _domain_, it's duplicated.

 ```go